TimCares/MasterThesis/docs/thesis/background/transformer.typ

 across different modalities, “a cat”, for example, can be represented in text, image, or audio, and regardless of how the concept is expressed, the interpretation and understanding remains the same.

-Please note that since our focus is on vision-language models, all further explanations will be based on the multimodality in the context of vision and language.
+Please note that since our focus is on vision-language models, all further explanations of multimodality will be in the context of vision and language.

-In the context of Deep Learning, this means that the representations of a concept should be the same (or at least close to each other), no matter if is expressed through text or image, which is also called alignment.
+In the context of Deep Learning this means that the representations, the embedding/representation of e.g. the $mono(["I_CLS"])$ or $mono(["T_CLS"])$ token, of a concept should be the same (or at least close to each other), no matter if is expressed through image or text, which is also called alignment.
-However, in most existing models, this is not the case.
+However, in most existing models this is not the case.
 These models are typically unimodal, meaning they process only one modality, making alignment of multiple modalities impossible.
-A naive approach would be to pass an image into an image model, and its caption into a text model.
+A naive approach would be to pass an image into an image model, and its caption into a (seperate) text model.
 Even though the generated representations describe the same concept, they will not be the same, as both models are not related to each other.
 Each model will have a seperate latent space, as there has been no incentive for the models to learn a representation that is aligned across modalities (@different_latent_spaces), resulting in different representations for the same concept.
 While it is possible to compare the representations of two unimodal models, e.g. through cosine similarity, a similarity close to 1 (the maximum) does not necessarily mean that the concepts expressed in the representations are the same.
 There simply is no semantic relationship between the representations of the same concept produced by two unimodal models.
-A proof will be shown in (TODO: cite section where d2v2 image+text is used with retrieval).
+A proof of this will be shown in @transformer_shre.

+To overcome this limitation, a model is required that can produce modality-invariant representations, i.e. representations that are independent of the modality of the input.
-To overcome this limitation, we need to develop models that can understand the same concept across different modalities, or input types respectively.
-They should map the input of different modalities into a common representation space, where the representations of the same concept are aligned, i.e. close to each other.
+They should map the input of different modalities into a common representation space, where the representations of the same concept are aligned, i.e. close to each other, since they describe the same concept.

 #figure(
   image(